"Designing Growth Strategies is in our DNA"

 • According to the American Cancer Society, Inc., in 2022, an estimated 1.9 million new cancer cases are projected to be diagnosed in the U.S. Moreover, as per the American Cancer Society, an estimated 16.9 million patients suffering from cancer in the U.S. had sought treatment and survived by the end year of 2019.
 The number of cancer patient survivors is anticipated to rise to more than 22.1 million by the end of 2030.
 Thus, the rising patient population surges the demand for treatment, thus propelling market growth.

-Moreover, the willingness of small groups of physicians to join larger groups for various benefits provided by larger groups coupled with increase in the number of acquisitions of a small group of physician practitioners by the hospitals and private-equity firms is anticipated to boost the market growth.
+Moreover, the willingness of small groups of physicians to join larger groups for various benefits provided by larger groups, coupled with the increase in the number of acquisitions of a small group of physician practitioners by hospitals and private-equity firms, is anticipated to boost the market growth.

 COVID-19 IMPACT